dennisreimann/uiengine/docs/ui.md

 ### `debug`

-Enable debug output, most likely to be used during theme development.
+Enable debug output, most likely to be used during UI development.

 Available options: